Bare machine: Disadvantages

-Bare-metal programming is generally done using a close-to-hardware language such as Rust, C++, C, or assembly language.

 Examples

 Early computers

 Early computers, such as the PDP-11, allowed programmers to load a program, supplied in machine code, to RAM.
 The resulting operation of the program could be monitored by lights, and output derived from magnetic tape, print devices, or storage.

-Amdahl UTS's performance improves by 25% when run on bare metal without VM, the company said in 1986.

 Embedded systems

 Bare machine programming is a common practice in embedded systems, in which microcontrollers or microprocessors boot directly into monolithic, single-purpose software without loading an operating system.
 Such embedded software can vary in structure.
-For example, one such program paradigm, known as "foreground-background" or "superloop" architecture, consists of an infinite main loop in which each task is executed sequentially.
+For example, one such program paradigm, known as foreground-background or superloop architecture, consists of an infinite main loop in which each task is executed sequentially and must voluntarily return control back to the loop.
+The loop runs these cooperative background processes that are not time-critical, while interrupt service routines momentarily interrupt the loop to handle time-critical foreground tasks.